WilliamWishart/guessing_game/README.md

 ## License

-This is a learning project.
+This is a learning project based on chapter 2 of ["The Rust Programming Language"](https://doc.rust-lang.org/book/) book.